Dear Class of 2029,

 Location: Varies

 Now that you have had time to think about your course choices and seek advice on placement, you will have another meeting with your advisor.
-During this meeting, you will discuss your schedule in detail and make any necessary changes to it by adding or dropping courses.
-If you want to take any intermediate or advanced courses that were not included in the summer pre-registration, you can add them now.
-Keep in mind that some of the classes you choose may already be full, so discuss plenty of alternative options with your advisor and include them on your registration form.
+During this meeting, you will discuss your schedule in detail and make any necessary changes by adding or dropping courses.
+If you want to take any intermediate or advanced courses not included in the summer pre-registration, you can add them now.
+Remember that some of the classes you choose may already be full, so discuss plenty of alternative options with your advisor and include them on your pink registration form.
 It’s important to note that your advisor must sign your registration form at the end of your meeting to confirm that you have consulted with them.
 Do not leave your advisor’s office before they sign your form!
 Without a completed and signed form, you won’t be able to register for classes on Friday.
 (Core Event)

 3:00 p.m.–4:00 p.m.: Culture of Consent II: Exploring Sex, Relationships, & Pleasure